irs1318dev/Fauxbot/Robot Programming Guide.md

   ...
 ```

 After defining all of the class's variables, you will define a constructor named like "```public ThingMechanism(IDriver driver, IRobotProvider provider, LoggingManager logger)```".
-Since 2017 we’ve made use of Google’s Guice to control dependency injection, which is the reason why the special ```@Inject``` markup is required.
-You will first set the driver to the value that is provided to the constructor by Guice.
+Since 2017 we’ve made use of Google’s Guice to control dependency injection, which is the reason why the special ```@Inject``` attribute markup is required.
+Guice can/will provide some of the parameters that you will need, including the IDriver, IRobotProvider, and LoggingManager.
+It can also provide an ITimer if needed.
+Within the constructor, you should first set the class's driver instance/member variable to the value that is passed into the constructor.
 You will then set the value for each actuator and sensor you defined earler by calling the corresponding function on the ```IRobotProvider``` that is also passed into the constructor.
 These functions will take some number of arguments based on how the actuators/sensors are physically plugged together in the robot (such as CAN Ids, DIO channel, Analog channel, PCM channel, or PWM channel).
 These arguments should be placed as constants in the ElectronicsConstants file with names such as THING_NAMEOFACTUATOR_PWM_CHANNEL.
 We don’t necessarily know in advance how the robot plugs together, so they can be initialized with a value of -1 until we do.
 After initializing the sensors and actuators, you should set the logger as provided and the settings and states to their default values.

 #### Write mechanism readSensors function
 ```java